linode/docs/docs/guides/platform/object-storage/using-object-storage-with-akamai-cdn/index.md

 - '[Akamai Content Delivery Documentation](https://techdocs.akamai.com/platform-basics/docs/content-delivery)'
 ---

 Object storage stores data in an unstructured, flat format where data is stored as “objects”.
 Object storage is cheaper than block storage, and it can be especially useful for large volumes of unstructured data like photos, videos, documents, web pages, sensor data, and audio files.
 Cloud-based object storage systems distribute this unstructured data across multiple physical devices for redundancy, while users are able to access the content from a single interface.
-Object storage is HTTP accessible and ideal for building cloud-native applications that require scale and flexibility, as well as storage for existing data like analytics, backups, and archives.
+Object storage is HTTP accessible and ideal for building cloud-native applications that require scale and flexibility, as well as storage for application artifacts like analytics, backups, and archives.

 With its reliability and cost-effectiveness, Linode Object Storage can be coupled with Akamai’s content delivery network (CDN) to create a viable solution for applications that need to serve large files and large amounts of data.
-This includes video on demand (VOD) streaming, ecommerce, firmware updating, media-based website content, and other applications.
+This includes video on demand (VOD) streaming, ecommerce, firmware update distribution, media-based website content, and other applications.

 The solution presented in this guide focuses on the architectural best practices for designing and operating reliable, secure, efficient, and sustainable content storage and delivery systems using [Linode Object Storage](https://techdocs.akamai.com/cloud-computing/docs/object-storage) on Akamai Connected Cloud with [Akamai CDN](https://techdocs.akamai.com/platform-basics/docs/content-delivery).

 ## Object Storage For Data Delivery

 With the right [bucket architecture](/docs/guides/optimizing-obj-bucket-architecture-for-akamai-cdn/), object storage can be used to house content for effective unstructured data delivery.
 Object storage supports file-critical features such as encryption, compression, deduplication, and versioning, and its accessibility via HTTP protocols offers instant access to objects.

-For example, these factors make object storage ideal for storing unstructured data like video and audio files that don’t require frequent updating and services that require efficient input/output.
+These factors make object storage ideal for storing unstructured data like video and audio files that don’t require frequent updating, as well as services that require efficient input/output.

 ## Object Storage Specifications, Considerations, and Strategies for Streaming Data

 ### Technical Specifications

-When considering applications -- like streaming video or audio -- that involve sourcing data from object storage, there are a few things to keep in mind, including content access, bandwidth limitations, latency sensitivity, scalability, egress costs, and other technical limitations:
+When architecting applications that source data from object storage -- like streaming video or audio -- consider these technical factors:

 -   **Bandwidth and latency:** Object storage solutions are not always optimized for high-bandwidth streaming applications.
 This can lead to potential buffering issues and slower delivery speeds.